enriqc3/CMPS-3240-Loop-Unrolling/README.md

                 IF  ID  EXE MEM WB
 ```

-With multi-issue processors take that pipeline (which has many stages) and repeat it many times.
-In practice, this means that pipeline stages can accommodate more than one instruction at once.
-Considering a two-issue MIPS pipeline, it would like look so:
+Multi-issue processors can initiate more than one instruction in the IF stage.
+Pipeline stages can accommodate more than one instruction at once.
+A two-issue MIPS pipeline looks like this:

 ```
 IF  ID  EXE MEM WB